-NFORC is The National Facial and Oral Research Centre funded by Saving Faces - The Facial Surgery Research Foundation.
+NFORC is The National Facial, Oral and Oculoplastic Research Centre funded by Saving Faces - The Facial Surgery Research Foundation

 NFORC is the UK’s Head and Neck Surgical Trials Unit which is dedicated to developing, running and coordinating prospective cohort and randomised studies on a wide range of clinical topics relevant to the Head and Neck anatomical domain.

 NFORC has resulted from a collaboration between the British Association of Oral and Maxillofacial Surgeons (BAOMS), Saving Faces – The Facial Surgery Research Foundation (SF-FSRF), the Cancer Research UK Prevention Trials Unit (CPTU), The Barts Clinical Trials Unit (BCTU) and NHS Digital.

 The intellectual leadership for NFORC trials emanates from the BAOMS Research and Clinical Effectiveness Committees.

 NFORC is very experienced in all stages of planning, conducting and disseminating clinical trials within NHS settings.